gradle/gradle/design-docs/finding-and-using-credentials.md

 * A repository uses a _transport protocol_.
 This is the communications mechanism through which the resources of the repository are accessed, such as HTTP or SFTP.

-* A transport protocol supports zero or more _authentication protocols_.
-An 'authentication protocol' represents how authentication is carried out. e.g.
+* A transport protocol supports zero or more _authentication schemes_.
+An 'authentication scheme' represents how authentication is carried out. e.g.
     - Use EC2'S instance metadata service to authenticate with an AWS S3 repository.
     - Use basic, preemptive auth to authenticate with a repository over HTTPS.
     - Use public key authentication to authenticate with a repository over SFTP.

-An authentication protocol is __not__ a transport protocol (HTTP, FTP, etc.)
+An authentication scheme is __not__ a transport protocol (HTTP, FTP, etc.)

-* A particular repository will accept some subset of the authentication protocols supported by the transport protocol.
+* A particular repository will accept some subset of the authentication schemes supported by the transport protocol.
 For example, an SFTP server may be configured to accept only public key authentication, and disallow password based authentication.

-* A Gradle build user will accept some subset of the authentication protocols supported by the transport.
+* A Gradle build user will accept some subset of the authentication schemes supported by the transport.
 For example, a user or build agent may require that basic HTTP auth must not be used.
 Often, build users are not particularly opinionated regarding specific protocols - 'whatever works' is probably the most common opinion.

-* Given this, a repository definition has associated with it a sequence of one or more authentication protocols in priority order.
+* Given this, a repository definition has associated with it a sequence of one or more authentication schemes in priority order.
-    - When a repository transport is configured with more than one authentication protocol, each protocol should be attempted until one succeeds.
+    - When a repository transport is configured with more than one authentication scheme, each scheme should be attempted until one succeeds.

-* An authentication protocol may accept zero or more _types of credentials_.
+* An authentication scheme may accept zero or more _types of credentials_.
-    - For our purposes, credentials are the input data provided by the build logic to the authentication protocol.
+    - For our purposes, credentials are the input data provided by the build logic to the authentication scheme.
-    - When the protocol does not accept any credentials it implies that the protocol implementation knows how to authenticate without any build configuration. e.g. AWS Instance Metadata.
+    - When the scheme does not accept any credentials it implies that the protocol implementation knows how to authenticate without any build configuration. e.g. AWS Instance Metadata.
-    - When the protocol is configured with more than one type of credentials the protocol should attempt to authenticate using each type of credentials until one succeeds.
+    - When the scheme is configured with more than one type of credentials the scheme should attempt to authenticate using each type of credentials until one succeeds.

-* An authentication protocol may accept zero or more _instances of_ the same type of credentials.
+* An authentication scheme may accept zero or more _instances of_ the same type of credentials.
-    - When an authentication protocol is configured with multiple instances of the same type of credentials the protocol should attempt to use each instance until one succeeds.
+    - When an authentication scheme is configured with multiple instances of the same type of credentials the scheme should attempt to use each instance until one succeeds.

 * A given type of credentials may be supplied from one or more sources, or _providers_.
 For example:
     - Encoded as data in the repository definition, eg username and password